-"...to be sustainable, settlements require the integration of environmental, social and economic dimensions..."
+"...to be sustainable, settlements require the integration of environmental, social and economic dimensions."

-5.1.3 North West Corridor Structure Plan (1992)
+.1.3 NorthWestCorridorStructurePlan(1992)

-The North West Corridor Structure Plan supersedes the 1977 North West Corridor Structure Plan.
+The NorthWest Corridor Structure Plans upersedes the 1977 NorthWest Corridor Structure Plan.
 The 1992 Structure Plan is based on 60% self-sufficiency in employment.
-The Corridor is expected to ultimately house a resident population of 420,000 with a resident work force of 210,000 (or up to 500,000 if the Carabooda / Nowergup areas are developed).
+The Corridor is expected to ultimately house are sident population of 420,000 with a resident work force of 210,000 (or up to 500,000 if the Carabooda / Nowergup areas are developed).

 These forecasts are substantially higher than those of the 1977 plan.
-The plan recognises that there will also be a need to provide around 152,220 jobs, of which 125,000 will be taken up by Corridor residents and 26,000 will be taken up by workers from outside the Corridor.
-The remainder of the resident workforce, an estimated 84,000, will commute to work outside the Corridor.
-WAPC is currently undertaking a review of the NWCSP with a number of studies being commissioned into retail, transport and environmental analysis.
+The plan recognises that there will also be a need to provide around 152,220 jobs, of which 125,000 will be taken up by Corridor residents and 26,000 will be taken up by Corridor residents and 26,000 will be taken up by Corridor.
+The remainder of the resident work force, an estimated 84,000, will commute to work outside the Corridor.
+WAPC is currently undertaking a review of the NWCSP with a number of studies being commissioned into retail, transportand environmental analysis.